biocore/qiime/doc/tutorials/usearch_quality_filter.rst

 Step 5.
 Chimera filter, de novo
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Once the sequences have been corrected for errors, chimera checking is performed using **UCHIME** (Edgar et al., 2011).
+Once the sequences have been corrected for errors, chimera checking is performed using **UCHIME** (1_).
 In this step "*de novo*" checking is performed, without using any external set of reference sequences.
 This is particularly useful when are using data for which a good reference set does not exist.
 However, "*de novo*" chimera checking can be computationally expensive for large datasets, and we suggest to disable it in such cases using the parameter -k or --de_novo_chimera_detection.
 Results from this step are stored in files :file:`de_novo_non_chimeras.fasta` and :file:`de_novo_chimeras.fasta`.

 The parameter -a or --abundance_skew can be used to control the abundance skew for chimera detection.